HorizenOfficial/evm-documentation/docs/transparency.md

 * Snapshot: [Coming Soon] is an off-chain voting interface that allows the community to vote on ZenIPs and EONIPs based on the amount of $ZEN they hold, and delegate voting power to a different delegate.

 Because Snapshot is not compatible with Horizen’s mainchain, it is integrated with EON, which is Ethereum-compatible.
 This means that $ZEN tokenholders will need to “link” their mainchain $ZEN address with an EON address in order to capture their full voting power for proposals in Snapshot.
-More information on this process can be found here: [Coming Soon].
+More information on this process can be found here: [Snapshot](https://snapshot.org/#/horizenfoundation.eth).

 The process of voting, choice of any of the tools, and length of voting can be changed by the community through a Technical ZenIP.